 Lone workers encompass a large, diverse group of the UK’s working population.
 In fact, some estimates project that more than 20% of the UK workforce are lone workers.
 The best way to protect your lone workers is with lone worker alarms.
-Safe Alert alarms put both workers and employers at ease, knowing that help will be on the way quickly if anything happens.
+Lone Alarms put both workers and employers at ease, knowing that help will be on the way quickly if anything happens.

-Another way to protect your lone workers is for them to create a policy.
+Another way to protect your lone workers is to create a lone working policy.
 Lone workers need their own policies and procedures to ensure they are protected from any specific risks and hazards.
-A lone worker policy is an official document that identifies the risks faced by lone workers.
+A lone working policy is an official document that identifies the risks faced by lone workers.
 It also sets out the responsibilities of both the employer and employee in ensuring that lone workers can work safely.
-Make sure to update your lone worker policy regularly.
+Make sure to update your lone working policy regularly.

 Health and Safety at Work